 Note: Saltwater wetlands are not represented on this map, however, they are of concern within the Shoreline Management Act.

-information was derived from available public records and existing sources, not from surveus.
-Studies may be necessary with project review to verigy information.
+features, infrastructure and land ownership boundaries.
+The map information was derived from available public records and existing sources, not from surveys.
+Studies may be necessary with project review to verify information.